EightFold24/pwa-training/02-JavaScript/02-first-steps/10-ifelse/README.md

 The `if (…)` statement evaluates the expression in its parentheses and converts the result to a boolean.

-Let's recall the conversion rules from the chapter <info:type-conversions>:
+Let's recall the conversion rules:

 - A number `0`, an empty string `""`, `null`, `undefined`, and `NaN` all become `false`.
 Because of that they are called "falsy" values.
 - Other values become `true`, so they are called "truthy".